business4s/decisions4s/website/docs/features/rules.md

 There is also a specialised type `UnaryTest[In] extends Expr[In, Boolean]` that allows us to closely follow the [FEEL model](https://docs.camunda.io/docs/components/modeler/feel/language-guide/feel-unary-tests/).
-This could be considered an internal complexity of the library, but all the rules have to be of type `UnaryTest[T]`.
+This could be considered an internal complexity of the library, but all the matching logic has to be of type `UnaryTest[T]`.

 <!-- @formatter:off -->
 ```scala